Matrix plots

 The following input must all be passed in as named parameters, if default not used:

-• cmap – a colormap (default: ‘Greys’), the name of a predefined colormap, a list of colors, or an instance of a matplotlib Colormap.
+• cmap – a colormap (default: 'Greys'); the name of a predefined colormap, a list of colors, or an instance of a matplotlib Colormap

 The list of predefined color maps can be visualized in matplotlib’s documentation.
 You can also type import matplotlib.cm; matplotlib.cm.datad.keys() to list their names.

-• colorbar – boolean (default: False) Show a colorbar or not (dense matrices only).
+• colorbar – boolean (default: False); show a colorbar or not (dense matrices only)

 The following options are used to adjust the style and placement of colorbars.
 They have no effect if a colorbar is not shown.

-• colorbar_orientation – string (default: ‘vertical’), controls placement of the colorbar, can be either ‘vertical’ or ‘horizontal’
+• colorbar_orientation – string (default: 'vertical'); controls placement of the colorbar, can be either ‘vertical’ or ‘horizontal’

-• colorbar_format – a format string, this is used to format the colorbar labels.
+• colorbar_format – a format string, this is used to format the colorbar labels

-• colorbar_options – a dictionary of options for the matplotlib colorbar API.
+• colorbar_options – dictionary of options for the matplotlib colorbar API.
 Documentation for the matplotlib.colorbar module has details.

-• norm – If None (default), the value range is scaled to the interval [0,1].
+• norm – if None (default), the value range is scaled to the interval [0,1].
 If ‘value’, then the actual value is used with no scaling.
 A matplotlib.colors.Normalize instance may also passed.

-• vmin – The minimum value (values below this are set to this value)
+• vmin – the minimum value (values below this are set to this value)

-• vmax – The maximum value (values above this are set to this value)
+• vmax – the maximum value (values above this are set to this value)

-• subdivisions – If True, plot the subdivisions of the matrix as lines.
+• subdivisions – if True, plot the subdivisions of the matrix as lines

-• subdivision_boundaries – a list of lists in the form [row_subdivisions, column_subdivisions], which specifies the row and column subdivisions to use.
+• subdivision_boundaries – list of lists in the form [row_subdivisions, column_subdivisions], which specifies the row and column subdivisions to use.
 If not specified, defaults to the matrix subdivisions

-• subdivision_style – a dictionary of properties passed on to the line2d() command for plotting subdivisions.
+• subdivision_style – dictionary of properties passed on to the line2d() command for plotting subdivisions.
 If this is a two-element list or tuple, then it specifies the styles of row and column divisions, respectively.

 EXAMPLES: